18 min read

 22 vs 24 Frets

-While there are exceptions, most guitars come with either 22 or 24 frets.
+While there are exceptions when buying electric guitars, most guitars come with either 22 or 24 frets.
 While this does not seem like a big difference, it will definitely affect your play style in the long run.
 Having 24 frets gives you two more semitones of expression than a 22-fret guitar, and even more if you bend the high E string on the 24th fret.
 For this reason, many lead guitarists favor 24-fret guitars.

 On the other hand, rhythm guitarists - or soloists who don’t go as high up on the fretboard - tend to stick with 22 frets.
 This is because due to the 2 less frets, The neck pickup on a 22-fret guitar is located further from the bridge.
 This results in a warmer tone.